MoeHamoud/android-interview-questions/README.md

 * **How are Timer, Delay, and Interval operators used in RxJava?** - [Learn from here](https://blog.mindorks.com/understanding-rxjava-timer-delay-and-interval-operators)

 * **How to make two network calls in parallel using RxJava?** - [Learn from here](https://blog.mindorks.com/understanding-rxjava-zip-operator-with-example)

+    Using the Zip operator you can:
+    - Run all the tasks in parallel when Schedulers are correctly provided to each observable.
+    - Return the results of all the tasks in a single callback when all the tasks are completed.

 * **Tell the difference between Concat and Merge.** - [Learn from here](https://blog.mindorks.com/rxjava-operator-concat-vs-merge)

+    - Concat emits the emissions from two or more Observables without interleaving them.
+It will maintain the order of the observables while emitting the items.
+It means that it will emit all the items of the first observable and then it will emit all the items of the second observable and so on.
+    - Merge combines multiple Observables into one by merging their emissions.
+It will not maintain the order while emitting the items.

 * **Explain Subject in RxJava?** - [Learn from here](https://blog.mindorks.com/understanding-rxjava-subject-publish-replay-behavior-and-async-subject-224d663d452f)

+    A Subject is a sort of bridge or proxy that is available in some implementations of ReactiveX that acts both as an observer and as an Observable.
+Because it is an observer, it can subscribe to one or more Observables, and because it is an Observable, it can pass through the items it observes by re-emitting them, and it can also emit new items.

+    This is similar to a MediatorLiveData.

 * **What are the types of Observables in RxJava?** - [Learn from here](https://blog.mindorks.com/understanding-types-of-observables-in-rxjava-6c3a2d0819c8)